If you frequently have trouble falling asleep or find that you wake up in the middle of the night and cannot fall back asleep, read on.

 It is important to note that a large percentage of people with gut permeability never actually manifest gastrointestinal symptoms; signs of an excited immune system and inflammation will arise elsewhere in the body.

-A neurotransmitter deficiency can be at the root of insomnia.
+A neurotransmitter deficiency can also be at the root of insomnia.

 A deficiency or breakdown in the pathways of both serotonin and dopamine can result in restless sleep or the inability to fall asleep.
-The most common cause for either deficiency is poor blood sugar control.
+While there are 183 different neurotransmitters in the brain, it is a deficiency in the two main neurotransmitters, serotonin and catecholamines (which include dopamine) that cause the most problems.
+Julia Ross, author of The Diet Cure and The Mood Cure and director of the NeuroNutrient Therapy Institute in California, considers neurotransmitter deficiency and cortisol excess (caused by stress) among the top causes of insomnia.9 The most common cause for a serotonin or dopamine deficiency is poor blood sugar control.
 Most Americans have some degree of insulin resistance, hypoglycemia, or diabetes.
-Dysglycemia, the inability to keep blood sugar levels stable, weakens and inflames the barriers of the digestive tract.
-(4)
+Dysglycemia, the inability to keep blood sugar levels stable, weakens and inflames the barriers of the digestive tract.10

-The gut actually makes 90% of the neurotransmitters in your body.
+The gut actually makes 90 percent of the neurotransmitters in your body.
 A part of working with a neurotransmitter deficiency is making sure that the digestive tract is functioning properly.
-Enzymes and Probiotic Beverages are the place to start.
+Digestive enzymes and probiotic beverages are the place to start.
 Any kind of inflammation in the digestive tract, which is common with a permeable gut, will compromise gut function.